Introduction

 The shape of it

-Section titled “The shape of it”You write components the way you already do — React, Vue, or Svelte.
-The framework adapter wraps each component as a widget: a self-contained, mountable, framework-agnostic unit. createOnDemandFeature then adds a lifecycle around the widget — a trigger (hover, click, focus, viewport, idle, url-change), a module loader, optional data fetching, dual caching, and a standardised state machine.
+Section titled “The shape of it”You write components the way you already do — React, Vue, Svelte, or TSRX.
+The framework adapter wraps each component as a widget: a self-contained, mountable, framework-agnostic unit. createOnDemandFeature or defineMountlyFeature then adds a lifecycle around the widget — a trigger (hover, click, focus, viewport, idle, media, url-change), a module loader, optional data fetching, dual caching, and a standardised state machine.

 The vocabulary is enforced in the docs because it pays off: